Enapter/grafana-plugins/README.md

 ## Usage

-To visualize the device telemetry, you should declare which data you need using YAML.
+To visualize the device telemetry, you need to declare which data you want using YAML.
 A basic query looks like this:

 ```yaml